lsmvivek/jules_installation/README.md

 ## Usage 🚀
 - Follow running_jules.txt for model configurations and execution.
-- More and detailed information about the model can be obtained at (https://jules-lsm.github.io)
+- More and detailed information about the model parameters can be obtained at (https://jules-lsm.github.io)

 ## Contributing